BraadMartin/genesis-rest-api-integration/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Adds content output from the Genesis Framework hooks to the post object response when using the WP REST API v2.
+Adds content output from the Genesis Framework hooks to the response data for posts, pages, and custom post types when using the WP REST API v2.

 == Description ==